How much pupil premium funding schools and non-mainstream schools receive, how they should spend it, and how we hold them to account.

 Other bodies may also recommend that you commission a pupil premium review, including:

 - your regional schools commissioner

-Guidance on how to commission a pupil premium review is available.
+Read guidance on how to commission a pupil premium review.

 Schools maintained by the local authority must publish their strategy for using the pupil premium on their website.